ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 #### Create user and namespace

-In your web broswer login to the the ICp dashboard on `https://10.0.0.1:8443` as a system administrator, username `admin` and password `admin`.
+In your web broswer login to the the ICp Dashboard on `https://10.0.0.1:8443` as a system administrator, username `admin` and password `admin`.

 In order to create a namespace,